Penalty (gridiron football): General types of penalty enforcement

 The following are general types of penalty enforcement.
 Specific rules will vary depending on the league, conference, and/or level of football.

 Most penalties result in replaying the down and moving the ball toward the offending team's end zone.
 The distance is usually either 5, 10, or 15 yards depending on the penalty.
 However, such penalties, when enforced, are capped at half the distance to the offending team's goal line.

 Depending on the foul, the spot where the penalty is enforced may be at the spot of the foul; the previous spot (the line of scrimmage where the down began); the spot of the snap, fumble or backwards pass; or the succeeding spot (the line of scrimmage of the next down).

-Some defensive penalties give the offense an automatic first down.
+Most defensive penalties give the offense an automatic first down.
 Conversely, some offensive penalties result in loss of a down (loss of the right to repeat the down).
 The offensive team receives a first down if a penalty by the defense awards them enough yardage to attain it.

 Rules are asymmetrical in regard to whether a team can score directly as a result of a penalty.
 The offensive team typically cannot do so; if a foul that is penalized from the spot of the foul is called on the defense in its own end zone, the ball is placed on either the one-yard line or the two-yard line, and the offense must try to score from there.
 Exceptions (which are extremely rare at higher levels) can apply for egregious conduct known as palpably unfair acts e.g. someone entering the field to interfere with a player running towards the end zone with the ball.
 On the other hand, penalties called on the offense in its own end zone can result in the defense scoring a two-point safety.

 If a team commits a foul during the last play of any quarter, the other team has the option to accept the penalty and extend the quarter one more play even with the clock showing 00:00 (i.e., an untimed play).